-Convincing people to buy insurance, and invest in something they don’t want to think might happen in the future is tricky.
+Sure, convincing people to buy insurance, and return on investment in something they don’t want to think might happen in the future is tricky.

 But sometimes, I wonder, convincing people about the benefits of email marketing is trickier ;p.